MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 |Failed|The move failed.|

 You can also apply the `-Verbose` option to see additional information about the move.

-## Communicating to your users

-When moving SharePoint sites between geo locations, it's important to communicate to the sites' users (generally anyone with the ability to edit the site) what to expect.
-This can help reduce user confusion and calls to your help desk.
-Email your sites' users before the move and let them know the following information:

-- When the move is expected to start and how long it is expected to take
-- What geo location their site is moving to, and the URL to access the new location
-- They should close their files and not make edits during the move.
-- File permissions and sharing will not change because of the move.
-- What to expect from the user experience in a multi-geo environment

-Be sure to send your sites' users an email when the move has successfully completed informing them that they can resume working on their sites.

 ## User experience